-WGST 5310 (3).
-SPECIAL TOPICS IN WOMEN'S AND GENDER STUDIES I. Study of a theme, issue, or topic relevant to the study of women, gender, and/or sexuality.
-The syllabus and assignments must be approved by a committee consisting of the professor of record, the director of Women's and Gender Studies, and one additional member of the affiliated faculty for Women's and Gender Studies (that is, a faculty member who teaches courses in the WGST program).
-Prerequisite: Enrollment in the Certificate Program in Women's and Gender Studies.
+WGST 5310 (3), WGST 6310 (3).
+SPECIAL TOPICS IN WOMEN'S AND GENDER STUDIES

+I, II.
+Study of a theme, issue, or topic relevant to the study of women, gender, and/or sexuality.
+The syllabus and assignments must be approved by a committee consisting of the professor of record, the WGST director, and a faculty member who teaches courses in the WGST program.
+Prerequisite: Enrollment in the WGST Certificate Program.

-WGST 6109 (1), 6209 (2).
+WGST 6109 (1), WGST 6209 (2).
 INDEPENDENT STUDIES.
 Directed readings with instruction-based faculty guidance.
 Approval of director is required.